 - Continue to assess and respond to the impact of the Coronavirus pandemic - Future ways of working: Working with our diverse services to embed the principles of agility, adaptability and flexibility for our workforce.
-Encouraging managers to take an individualised approach to supporting employees transition back into office spaces. - Better succession planning through the service planning process across the Council - Diversity Monitoring campaign to encourage colleagues to update their HR records with their protected characteristics - Embedding Equality, Diversity and Inclusion within our culture through our Leadership Behaviour Framework and development programme - Promoting the positive benefits of inclusive workplaces through our Diversity and Inclusion communications, incorporating lived experiences - Continually developing our learning and resources to support leaders to work in an inclusive way - Continuing to work on meeting the commitments set out by the Race Charter
+We have created a manager and employee guidance, policy, and toolkit to support hybrid working and ensure that employees have the right working environment, equipment and set up to work in this new way, whilst also taking into account any individual circumstances. - Better succession planning through the service planning process across the Council - Diversity Monitoring campaign to encourage colleagues to update their HR records with their protected characteristics - Embedding Equality, Diversity and Inclusion within our culture through our Leadership Behaviour Framework and development programme - Promoting the positive benefits of inclusive workplaces through our Diversity and Inclusion communications, incorporating lived experiences - Continually developing our learning and resources to support leaders to work in an inclusive way - Continuing to work on meeting the commitments set out by the Race Charter - Staff Networks Improvement Plan has been created to enhance the reputation of the networks and encourage collaborative working to raise awareness and understanding of intersectionality - Developing awareness and training for allies across the organisation to encourage an inclusive culture and tackle things such as unconscious bias, micro incivilities and being an active bystander - Scoping exercise is currently underway for a Reverse Mentoring Programme to be launched later this year.
+This will help to build inclusive relationships and create genuine awareness of the barriers faced by Black, Asian and minority ethnic employees.

-Our Disability Pay
+Our Disability Pay Gap

-Gap